 - Pause before judging an employee’s potential.
 Neville Longbottom can’t seem to get anything right in the early books.
 In one class, he ends up suspended from a chandelier.
 Physically clumsy and lacking confidence, Neville becomes fodder for pranks and bullying.
 Yet he emerges as a key hero later on.
 Have you written off any employees as “lacking potential?”
 Take a second look.

 - Speak up if you see what’s holding an employee back.
-Neville is extremely gifted in herbology.
+Neville is extremely gifted in Herbology.
 But his grandmother thinks working with plants is a “soft” occupation and actively steers him toward another career.
-He begins succeeding when Professor McGonagle encourages him to play to his strengths instead of his grandmother’s whims.
+He begins succeeding when Professor McGonagall encourages him to play to his strengths instead of his grandmother’s whims.
 Millennials with helicopter parents may be marching to mom’s and dad’s rotors.
 Help young workers break the tether and find their own flight path.

 - Avoid saying “shut up and follow the rules.”
 That’s oppression, not leadership.
 Dolores Umbridge shows what happens when you saddle people with layers of regulations.
 Some lose their motivation, psychologically “check out,” and continue plodding along with their heads hung low.
 Others rebel in disruptive ways.
 The Weasley twins’ exit in Book 5 is breathtaking.
 Are your employees plotting dramatic departures?

 - Be humble enough to change your mind publicly.
 Harry Potter has many reasons to hate Severus Snape, who constantly makes disparaging remarks about the young wizard.
 But in the end, Potter gets new information that reshapes his thinking.
 Harry names his second child Albus Severus Potter in the ultimate public reversal of sentiment.
 Managers: willingness to admit mistakes builds workplace trust and respect.